THE MANUSCRIPT REVIEW PROCESS

 of articles submitted to the editorial board of the scientific journal “Academy Review”

-1. The manuscript of the scientific article submitted to the editorial board of the journal is preliminarily checked for compliance with formal requirements for the published materials (thematic profile of the journal, structure, article submission guidelines, availability of annotations and key words in Ukrainian, Russian and English, as well as a summary of the article in English in the volume established by the editorial board, bibliography, information about the author that contains contact information, scanned copy certified by signatures of all co-authors for publication of the material in the journal, etc) and incorrect borrowing of someone’s research material.
+1. The manuscript of the scientific article submitted to the editorial board of the journal is preliminarily checked for compliance with formal requirements for the published materials (thematic profile of the journal, structure, article submission guidelines, availability of annotations and key words in Ukrainian and English, as well as a summary of the article in English in the volume established by the editorial board, bibliography, information about the author that contains contact information, scanned copy certified by signatures of co-authors for publication of the material in the journal, etc) and incorrect borrowing of someone’s research material.

-Executive secretary notifies the authors about the receipt of the article, the results of the pre-screening and article’s assignment for reviewing by e-mail.
+Editorial Board notifies the authors about the receipt of the article, the results of the pre-screening and article’s assignment for reviewing by e-mail.
 If the formal requirements of the received materials are not met, the editorial board refuses to publish the submitted materials due to “a formal non-conformity”.

 2. All materials not rejected as a result of the pre-screening are sent to two peer reviewers for mandatory independent scientific examination.
 Expert peer review is conducted according to the principle of “double-blind peer review” when neither the author is notified with the names of reviewers, nor the peer reviewers know the author's name.
 The peer reviewers are invited leading experts in the field close to the subject matter of the presented material.
 Qualified specialists of domestic and foreign higher educational establishments and scientific organizations may act as peer reviewers.